MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-an-mbbcx-client-driver.md

 INF files for MBBCx client drivers are the same as other NetAdapterCx client drivers.
 For more information, see [INF files for NetAdapterCx client drivers](inf-files-for-netadaptercx-client-drivers.md).

+Following the [Universal guidance](../install/using-a-universal-inf-file.md) to develop the inf files to meet the Universal requirement.

 ## Initialize the device

 In addition to those tasks required by NetAdapterCx for [NetAdapter device initialization](device-and-adapter-initialization.md), an MBB client driver must also perform the following tasks in its [*EvtDriverDeviceAdd*](/windows-hardware/drivers/ddi/wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add) callback function: